jlpuente/mllib-streaming/README.md

-﻿# Scalable data processing in the Big Data context: ML and Streaming
+﻿# Apache Spark for Machine Learning and Streaming and Apache Flink in Python/Java

-This repository includes the assignments related to Spark Machine Learning library and Apache Flink to provide data streaming.
+This repository includes my deliveries about Apache Spark with Machine Learning library and data streaming of data.

+It also includes basics about Apache Flink for batch data processing and streaming.

 **Technologies**: Spark, Flink, Java, Python, Intellij Idea, PyCharm.